The latest trend in childbirth is hundreds of years old.

 - Make decisions for you

-Research has found that women who have one-on-one professional support tend to have fewer and healthier newborns.
+Research has found that women who have one-on-one professional support tend to have shorter labours, fewer complications, and healthier newborns.
 Doulas also help foster a more relaxed postpartum environment as enhance early mother-infant relationships, breastfeeding family adjustments.

 In-home Consultation or Consultation at Meet a Doula Information Night held the third Tuesday of every month at ASAC.
 7219-106 street.
 Enter through the side door and come on downstairs to the ASAC office space.